 Flik Flak, which is under Swatch, was introduced in 1987 as a line of children’s watches for children.
-The goal of this line, which remains the only Swiss-made watches for children to this day, is to help children read the time.
+The goal of this line, which remains the only collection of Swiss-made watches for children to this day, is to help children read the time.
 According to the Swatch website, the mission of Flik Flak is to “tell the time in an effective and fun way,” with watches made in collaboration with teachers.

 Flik Flak watches have colorful designs, plastic glass, and quartz movement and are shock-resistant.
 The ones with textile straps are also machine washable up to 40C.

 You can see the new Flik Flak models on its website, but there are also many vintage models available on eBay, like this rare “Bear Party” watch, which was released in the 80s, or this one released in 1987.

 Another brand that enjoyed immense popularity during the 80s is Casio.
 Casio released the first G-Shock watch in 1983.
 The first model ever launched, after years of conception and over 200 prototypes, was the G-Shock DW-5000C, which was designed to resist shock, mechanical stress, and vibration.

 Aside from the tough features, the DW-5000C is also water-resistant to 200m.
 It’s a chronograph with a square shape, with features like alarm, backlight, and stopwatch.